VerifiedJoseph/better-video-rss/README.md

 ## Caching
 To reduce requests, responses from YouTube's Data API and RSS feeds are cached.
 Caching can be disabled via an [environment variable](docs/configuration.md).

+## Configuration
+[Environment variables](docs/configuration.md) are used to modify or set configuration parameters.

 ## Requirements

 * PHP >= 7.4